varoonsahgal/tf-fundamentals/exercises/04a/README.md

 # Workspaces

 Now let's go further with a simple example of workspaces.
-Remember that workspaces are just distinct copies of the state.
+In Terraform, workspaces are just distinct copies of the state.
 Rather than making our own copies, we'll let Terraform do it for us.

 Terraform always starts with a workspace called `default`.
 Let's create a new workspace and name it `sandbox`.
 To do